DioxusLabs/dioxus/docs/guide/src/concepts/vnodes.md

 )
 ```

 Note: the name of the custom attribute must match exactly what you want the renderer to output.
 All attributes defined as methods in `dioxus-html` follow the snake_case naming convention.
 However, they internally translate their snake_case convention to HTML's camelCase convention.
+When using custom attributes, make sure the name of the attribute exactly matches what the renderer is expecting.

 ## Listeners